dikaizm/chatbot-product-ecommerce/README.md

 2. **API Key Error**
    - Ensure your `.env` file exists and contains the correct API key
-   - Verify the API key is valid and has sufficient credits
+   - Verify the API key is valid and has sufficient quota

 3. **FAISS Index Not Found**
    - Make sure the `faiss_index/` directory exists with `index.faiss` and `index.pkl` files